lightscapevr/website/markdown/getting-started-quest.md

 beefy VR-ready PC.
 It can work in purely standalone mode to view cloud models, or it can work together with a PC or Mac running SketchUp.

+We have not tested the Oculus Quest 2 headset yet, but we believe it should work out of the box.
+If you run into issues about this, feel free to report them and we will do our best to fix them.

 It is recommended to upgrade at least to VR Sketch 11, on both the Quest and (potentially) on the PC/Mac.
 This documentation assumes you have VR Sketch 11.0.